fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 # **Endpoint description:**

 This document does not include a compete specification of the endpoints, responses and response codes.
-This information can be found in the [APIs section](https://developer.mobilepay.dk/product). of the Developer Portal.
+This information can be found in the [APIs section](https://developer.mobilepay.dk/product) of the Developer Portal.

 ## `POST /connect/token`

-The token endpoint is when requesting an `access token` for an onboarded integrator client.
+The token endpoint is used when requesting an `access token` for an onboarded integrator client.

 Headers: